 Professional Background & Affiliations

-Elaine serves on the board of directors for the Short North Alliance, a group that advocates for the unique Short North neighborhood in Columbus, Ohio, and the Center for Social Enterprise Development, a group that provides education, community-building opportunities, and access to capital for socially-minded businesses.
+Elaine serves on the board of directors for the Short North Alliance, a group that advocates for the unique Short North neighborhood in Columbus, Ohio; Social Ventures, a group that provides education, community-building opportunities, and access to capital for socially-minded businesses; and the Financial Therapy Association, a group that is establishing a formal credential to those who support the emotional, cognitive, and behavioral elements of financial health.
 She is a member of the AICPA and the Ohio Society of CPAs, where she has volunteered for FETCH, a program that brings practical financial education to children in Central Ohio’s under-served public schools.

 Until June 2011, Elaine served as the Director of Financial Analysis for The Juilliard School where her work included accounting for the investment of the endowment, managing the tax-exempt bond issuance, budgeting at both the organizational level and for specific grant proposals and special initiatives, completing entity-level tax returns, and modeling complex financial hypotheses.
 Previously, she worked for Ernst & Young in its Tax and Transaction Advisory Services practice in New York from 2003 through 2007.

 From 2007 through 2012, Elaine was a member of the Arts & Business Council of New York.
 She has chaired three fundraising events in support of professional volunteerism, and she served on the BVA Steering Committee of the Arts & Business Council in 2010 and 2011.
 In 2009, the Arts & Business Council recognized Elaine’s work with its Creative Business Volunteer of the Year award, and her work with The Puppetry Arts Theatre was featured as part of President Obama’s 2009 United We Serve campaign on volunteerism.

 Elaine graduated magna cum laude from the University of Missouri.
 She holds a master of accountancy, a bachelor of science in accountancy, and a bachelor of science in business administration with an emphasis in economics.
 She is a Certified Professional Accountant in Missouri and Ohio with a Personal Financial Specialist designation in Ohio.
+She also holds a designation from the AFCPE as an Accredited Financial Counselor(R).
 She also completed a graduate certificate in financial therapy from Kansas State University.